voldemortX/pytorch-auto-drive/README.md

 | DeepLabV3 | *no* | Cityscapes | 67.76 |
 | ERFNet| *no* | Cityscapes | |

-*Note that the best run from ERFNet is 72.1% in mIoU, same as the original implementation by the authors.*
+*Note that the best run from ERFNet on Cityscapes val is 72.1% in mIoU, same as the original implementation by the authors.*

 ## Usage(Linux):